Why BASW should end its involvement with the private equity-owned Sanctuary Personnel Social Work Awards

 It’s hard to believe these are simply missteps by those who run the Awards.

-What is PLMR into?
-We know for sure it involves lobbying, networking and influencing in the public sector on behalf of paying customers.
-It would appear, then, that not only are the Social Work Awards a vehicle for the now private equity-owned Sanctuary Personnel to expand its reach in the social care and social work sectors, it appears Genesis PR, which manages and runs these awards, is part of a group of businesses involved in consulting, lobbying and media relations in the social care and health sectors, where the majority of social workers are employed.
+Genesis PR’s was purchased in 2021 by PLMR (Political Lobbying and Media Relations Ltd) whose business is lobbying, networking and influencing in the public sector on behalf of paying customers.
+It would appear, then, that not only are the Social Work Awards a vehicle for the now private equity-owned Sanctuary Personnel to expand its reach in the social care and social work sectors, but that Genesis PR, which manages and runs these awards, is now part of a group of businesses involved in consulting, lobbying and media relations in the social care and health sectors, where the majority of social workers are employed.

-This underscores the importance of BASW reviewing its involvement in the Awards, lest it allows itself — and the profession — to continue to be played by vested business interests that include not only a very large and growing recruitment agency but also a PR company involved in lobbying and media relations which benefits financially and also, no doubt, in terms of networking, sector connections and influence.
+All of this underscores the importance of BASW reviewing its involvement in the Awards, lest it allows itself — and the profession — to continue to be played by vested business interests that include not only a very large and growing recruitment agency but also a PR company involved in political lobbying and media relations which benefits financially and also, no doubt, in terms of networking, sector connections and influence.

 It’s noteworthy that PLMR, like many other PR firms, is fond of gathering awards itself.

-Awards all the way down: a self-sustaining industry, built on vapour, into which BASW, using members’ fees, has uncritically bought in, despite members raising objections by voting in favour of motion to the 2021 AGM, which BASW England committee decided to go against for less than compelling reasons.
+Awards all the way down: a self-sustaining industry, built on faux-meritocracy, into which BASW, using members’ fees, has uncritically bought in, despite members raising objections by voting in favour of the aforementioned motion to the 2021 AGM, which BASW England committee decided to go against for less than compelling reasons.

 Who’s lobbying BASW?